CS-Cu-Bridge/HelloWorld/README.md

 ## Background

 The CS@CU MS Bridge program provides an opportunity to transition from other backgrounds into a career in computer science.
-Class is one important part of that transition, but the world of computer science is large with self learning also important to sucess.
+Class is one important part of that transition, but the world of computer science is large with self-learning also being important to sucess.
 This repository is created by the students of the CS@CU MS Bridge program to help with their own self learning and to provide resources to others transitioning into computer science.

 ## Hello World